-Scripture scholarship indicates that the gospel infancy narratives arose out of the early liturgical homilies of the Jesus movement.
-Other parts of the gospel developed from sermons and oral and written traditions which the Evangelists gathered and edited, each influenced by particular theological ideas.
+Scripture scholars generally agree that the gospel infancy narratives were generated by early devotional homilies delivered during the Breaking of the Bread, or the primitive Christian Eucharistic meetings.
+Other sources for the written gospels would have developed from sermons and oral and written traditions which the Evangelists gathered and edited, each influenced by particular theological ideas.
 The infancy narratives have been carefully composed with references to the Jewish scriptures and are like liturgical plays, little dramas written for the community, to offer a meaningful background to Jesus' adult life.
 This does not mean that they are worthless fiction, but that they are preachers' stories told to the community to emphasize their faith in who and what they knew Jesus to be.
 The elderly spokespersons in today's Gospel repeat the early Christian faith - and ours too.

 Mary and Joseph must have pondered the words of Smeon and Anna, wondering what this meant for their child.
 They, like most new parents, probably had dreams for him but the prophecy of Simeon, and the words of Anna sounded somewhat ominous.
 Incidentally, the custom of blessing candles today comes from the fact in ancient Rome, the "station" for the Mass today was a church in the ruins of the Forum (Santa Maria in Foro) and, since it was in the middle of winter, it was dark and people needed the candles to find their way among the ruins.
 The devotion to the young Jesus, the Light of the World, presents him as one who overcomes the darkness